-Matthew Kaufman is a postdoctoral fellow in Anne Churchland’s lab at Cold Spring Harbor Laboratory.
+Matthew Kaufman was a postdoctoral fellow in Anne Churchland’s lab at Cold Spring Harbor Laboratory and is now Assistant Professor at The University of Chicago, in the Department of Organismal Biology and Anatomy, and the Grossman Institute for Neuroscience, Quantitative Biology, and Human Behavior.
 He received a B.S. with honors and distinction in symbolic systems from Stanford University in 2005.
 He performed his graduate work in neuroscience with Krishna Shenoy and received his Ph.D. from Stanford University in 2011.

 In his graduate work, Kaufman trained monkeys to perform a challenging reaching task while he recorded motor areas of their brains.
 By applying novel analyses to these data, he and collaborators developed a theory of motor control: that these areas use “extra” patterns to make their job of controlling muscles easier.
 This theory provides the brain a natural way to set up, initiate and control movements.